Cindywritescode/yogi-snap/README.md

 # YogiSnap

-This project is developing with Next.js frame work and TensorFlow models.
+This project is developing with Next.js framework and TensorFlow models.

 The project aiming to utilise TensorFlow.js pose-detecting models (BlazeNet) to recognise yoga poses and analyse the accuracy of a user's yoga postures.

 ## Getting Started Next.js

+First, change directory into next folder, <br>
-First, run the development server:
+then run the development server:

 ```bash
 npm run dev